Burlington School District

-Burlington School District is a school district in Vermont.
+Burlington School District is a school district in Vermont, United States.
 It has its headquarters in Burlington.

 The budget for 2009-10 was $49.9 million.
 The increase in fiscal year 2009 was a voter approved 9.9% above the prior year.
 The percentage increase was above the state average.
 This amount was exceeded by $750,000.

 In 2008, about 26% of the city's 3,600 students were minorities.
 This contrasts with the state where 96% of the population was white.

 The Burlington School District is a partner in the Burlington School Food Project, a food program that aims to bring fresh produce to students and their families.